 Held in conjunction with the Chicago International Puppet Theater Festival

-NOTE: This program is recommended for children 10 and older
+NOTE: There will be no late seating for this program.
+It is recommended for children 10 and older.

 Running time: 50 minutes, no intermission